Bearwick/trdk1-graph-nesta/README.md

 docker-compose up -d
 npm start
 ```
+Open [http://localhost:7200](http://localhost:7200) to view GraphDB in your browser.
 For more in-depth information about the backend see the readme in `graph-nesta/backend `

 ### Frontend